Oct 9: Iterators, with List examples

 The "nested print" option really shows the power of separate

 iterators.
-Here, we have two DLLIterator
+Here, we have two DLLIterators,

-.
+outer and inner.
 For each list object

-, we perform a full traversal of the
+traversed by outer, we perform a full traversal of the

-.
+list with inner.
 This task would be impossible if we

 were limited only to the methods we had in our original linked list